liamgauthier/Turing-Machine-Sim/README.md

 Next, we will add `condition`->`instruction` mappings to the program.
 First, we will create a `condition`, then we will create an `instruction`.
 Finally, we will add the mapping to the program with the `program.addLine()` method.

-A `condition` has two arguments, `character` and `state`. `character` is a string with length 1 which the turing machine could read off the tape. `state` is a string representing potential state of the machine.
+A `condition` has two arguments, `character` and `state`. `character` is a string with length 1 which the turing machine could read off the tape. `state` is a string representing a potential state of the machine.

 An `instruction` has three arguments, `newCharacter`, `newState`, and `move`. `newCharacter` is a string with length 1 which the turing machine will write to the tape.
 If `newCharacter` is "*", then a new character will not be written to the tape and the previous character will not be erased. `newState` is a string which the state of the turing machine will be changed to. `move` is a string of length 1, taking values of "<", "\_", or ">". "<" causes the reader to move 1 spot to the left in memory, ">" causes the reader to move one spot right in memory, and "\_" causes the program to halt.